Expedition Antarctica: The Bucket List Journey that’s Worth Every Penny

 What makes penguins fun?

-It’s amazing that birds who are so lithe in the water with their spirited “porpoising” and bullet-like speed can be so awkward at walking down a simple snow-covered hill.
+It’s amazing that birds who are so lithe in the water with their spirited “porpoising” and bullet-train speed can be so awkward at walking down a simple snow-covered hill.
 Take the average penguin; add a steep incline covered in rocks and ice and grab a seat in the snow to watch the show.

-And though (as Angela adroitly pointed out) they often look a little embarrassed when they slip and fall, they seem to take it all in stride and press on, collecting the little pebbles that are essential for building their nests.
+And though (as Angela adroitly points out) they often look a little embarrassed when they slip and fall, they seem to take it all in stride.
+They press on, collecting the little pebbles that are essential for building their nests.
 They are ridiculous and precious at the same time.
 The kind of adorable normally reserved for golden retriever puppies and panda bear cubs.

-Day 4 – Second Stop: Whaler’s Bay, Deception Island
+Whaler’s Bay, Deception Island

 This is the spot where many Antarctic travelers cheat and take their dip in polar waters.
-But since Quark is all about the authentic polar adventure, we’d be saving our polar plunge for far less spa-like waters.
+But since Quark is all about the authentic polar adventure, we’ll be saving our polar plunge for less spa-like waters.

-The steam rising from the thermally-heated waters along the shore lent the island a spooky quality that added to the mystique of the Antarctic.
-It was hard to imagine this island as a working whaling station in the early 1900’s.
-So remote and such harsh conditions, it would have been a challenging way of life.
+The steam rising from the thermally-heated waters along the shore lends the island a spooky quality.
+It’s hard to imagine this island as a working whaling station in the early 1900’s.
+So remote and such harsh conditions, it must have been a challenging way of life.

-Back on board, we discarded our gear and donned more comfortable clothes for our daily briefing in the lounge.
-Each evening before dinner, the expedition team would recap what we had seen on land that day and then Cheli would explain our “we hope to” plan for the next day including anticipated landing sites.
+Back on board, we discard our gear and don more comfortable clothes for our daily briefing in the lounge.
+Each evening before dinner, the expedition team recaps our day and then Cheli explains our “we hope to” plan for tomorrow including anticipated landing sites.

 Day 5 – First stop: Cuverville Island